cs1302uga/cs1302-tutorials/interfaces/interfaces.md

    ```

    Notice that the `encrypt()` method does not contain an implementation.
 The signature of the method
    ends with a semicolon.
-An abstract method may not have an implemention.
+An abstract method may not have an implementation.
 The following is **NOT** an
    abstract method:

    ```java
    public void encrypt() { }
    ```

-   While the `{ }` may not do anything, it is, in fact, an impementation that does nothing.
+   While the `{ }` may not do anything, it is, in fact, an implementation that does nothing.
 Compare that
    to the actual abstract method signature presented above that ends with a semicolon, thus lacking an
    implementation.

    **NOTE:** In Java, the declaration of an abstract method in the source code for an interface may omit
    the `public` visibility modifier.
 If `public` is omitted in this context, the abstract method is
    still assumed to have `public` visibility.
-This behavior is different for classe, a topic that will
+This behavior is different for classes, a topic that will
    be covered more in depth at a later time when the nuances of visibility are presented.

 1. Generate, host, and view the API documentation website for the starter code provided with this tutorial.